-Each week as part of class time there will be a reading quiz or other online activity posted in the weekly content folder on blackboard.
-These 5 point activities will be available beginning at 4:30 each Wednesday and will be due by 7:10 that day.
-They are intended to part of your 4:30 - 7:10 in-class time.
+Each week as part of class time there will be a reading quiz or other on line activity posted in the weekly content folder on blackboard.
+These 5 point activities will be available beginning at 7:00 pm each Wednesday and will be due by midnight of that day.
+They are intended to part of your 7:00 - 10 pm in-class time.

-Assignment Due Date Points possible Math lesson Plan Friday October 2 25 Science OR History lesson plan Wednesday, October 14 25 Life Skills Lesson Plan Wednesday, October 28 25 Communication Lesson Plan Wednesday November 4 25 Instructional Plan Wednesday December 2nd 150 Small Group Participation Weekly for 11 weeks 110 (10 points each) (see class schedule) Reading Check/Blackboard Activity Weekly 65 (5 points per week) Total Points Possible 425
+Assignment Due Date Points possible

+Math lesson Plan 25

+Science OR History lesson plan 25

+Life Skills Lesson Plan 25

+Communication Lesson Plan (Grad 25

+students only)

+Instructional Plan 150

+Small Group Participation Weekly for 11 weeks 110 (10 points each)

+(see class schedule)

+Reading Check/Blackboard Activity Weekly 65 (5 points per week)

+Total Points Possible 425 (grad students)

+400 (under graduate)